Z-Kotliner/AI-Diet-and-Meal-Planner/README.md

     }
 ---

-This project was done as part of the fulfilment of the core topics of 'AI Diet and Meal Planner' HyperSkill course.
+This project was done as part of the fulfilment of the core topics of 'Introduction to AI Engineering with Python' HyperSkill course.
 #### Learn more at:
 https://hyperskill.org/projects/560